iStock

 Read More:

-Oregon is also moving swiftly with House Bill 2395, which passed its House of Representatives on April 16, and now moves towards its Senate.
-These state laws may seem less important than a federal bill — but they have their place too believes Sivan Rauscher CEO and co-founder of Sam Seamless Network, a cybersecurity tech platform that works in the home to protect devices at the router level.
+Oregon is also moving swiftly with House Bill 2395, which passed its House of Representatives on April 16 and is now moving toward its Senate.
+These state laws may seem less important than a federal bill — but they have their place too believes Sivan Rauscher CEO and co-founder of Sam Seamless Network.
+This cybersecurity tech platform works in the home to protect devices at the router level.

 "State bills are crucial on a national level as manufacturers lack an understanding of cyber security and need more than laws - they need guidance to make their products safer," said Rauscher by email.
 "The IoT legislation helps pushawareness that we need to solve the security problem - getting manufacturers to write secure code, helping users understand the dangers involved and ensuring the telcos/service providers can protect the end-users."

-How are important is the security of smart devices?
-If recent data leaks are any indication, they appear very important certainly to lawmakers.
-There were more than two billion data records stolen in 2018 alone around the world, reports CB Insights, a research firm.
+How important is the security of smart devices?
+If recent data leaks are any indication, they appear very important to lawmakers.
+More than two billion data records were stolen in 2018 alone around the world, reports CB Insights, a research firm.

 Credit card companies may give people a pass on the charges made to their accounts from stolen numbers or even hackers.
 But consumers are saying they want more protection around their other details: passwords, emails and passport numbers, just some of the personal data companies lost control over in 2019 alone.

 To people in the U.S, companies don't seem to be able to get a handle on protecting their information.
-That's why 67 percent do want the government to step in on their behalf.
-That's the findings of a survey from data analytics firm SAS in December 2018.
-At that time, consumers were already taking matters in their own hands with 77 percent changing their privacy settings, 56 percent deleting apps on their mobile devices, and 65 percent declining those lengthy terms of agreements.
+That's why 67 percent want the government to step in on their behalf.
+That's the findings of a survey conducted by the data analytics firm SAS in December 2018.
+At that time, consumers were already taking matters into their own hands, with 77 percent changing their privacy settings, 56 percent deleting apps on their mobile devices, and 65 percent declining those lengthy terms of agreements.

 State by state

-The Oregon bill requires that each specific device that is sold, have its own unique password.
-That's critical to avoid brute force attacks — where a hacker pushes through a basic password to crack into multiple devices.
-The reason that can happen so easily, is that companies typically make smart products, whether they're a smart light bulb or a router, with the same password, such as "password" so consumers can launch them easily.
+The Oregon bill requires that each specific device sold have its own unique password.
+That's critical to avoid brute force attacks, where a hacker pushes through a basic password to crack into multiple devices.
+The reason that can happen so easily is that companies typically make smart products, whether they're a smart light bulb or a router, with the same password, such as "password," so consumers can launch them easily.

-The expectation is that people would then change their password — they often do not.
-That makes it simple for a hacker to use "password" to break into not just one device, but thousands — as long as people haven't changed the code.
+The expectation is that people would change their password — they often do not.
+That makes it simple for a hacker to use "password" to break into not just one device but thousands — as long as people haven't changed the code.

-In California, the law would require manufacturers to add a "reasonable security feature or features" to connected devices sold or offered for sale in the state.
-Also, like Oregon's law, California demands that each "preprogrammed password is unique to each device manufactured."
+California's law would require manufacturers to add a "reasonable security feature or features" to connected devices sold or offered for sale in the state.
+Like Oregon's law, California demands that each "preprogrammed password is unique to each device manufactured."

 Oregon's law also requires manufacturers selling products in their state are in "compliance with requirements of federal law or federal regulations that apply to security measures for connected devices," reads the bill.